-- 29. The tax treatment of New Zealand partners in Australian limited partnerships that meet the definition of "partnership" in s YA 1 is set out in s HG 2(2): - ... for a partner in their capacity of partner of a partnership, the amount of income, tax credit, rebate, gain, expenditure, or loss that they have from a particular source, or of a particular nature, is calculated by multiplying the total income, tax credit, rebate, gain, expenditure, or loss of the partners of the partnership from the particular source or of the particular nature by the partner's partnership share in the partnership's income. - 30.
+29. The tax treatment of New Zealand partners in Australian limited partnerships that meet the definition of "partnership" in s YA 1 is set out in s HG 2(2):

+- (2) Despite subsection (1), for a partner in their capacity of partner of a partnership, the amount of income, tax credit, rebate, gain, expenditure, or loss that they have from a particular source, or of a particular nature, is calculated by multiplying the total income, tax credit, rebate, gain, expenditure, or loss of the partners of the partnership from the particular source or of the particular nature by the partner's partnership share in the partnership's income. - 30.
 "Partnership share" is defined in s YA 1 as meaning for a particular right, obligation, or other property, status or thing, the share that a partner has in the partnership. - 31.
 The effect of s HG 2(2) and the definition of "partnership share" is that the assessable income of partners in a partnership includes their "partnership share" of the partnership income.
-Section CB 35 also confirms that this is assessable income of the partner: - A person who is a partner has an amount of income to the extent to which an amount of income results from the application of subpart HG (Joint venturers, partners, and partnerships) to them and their partnership. - 32.
-Section HG 2(2) also makes reference to tax credits.
-Section LA 10 provides that an amount is a tax credit of a person if it is their tax credit under a provision of Part L. Foreign tax credits arise under subpart LJ so are tax credits under s LA 10.
-Under s HG 2(2), therefore, partners are entitled to foreign tax credits in proportion to their partnership share.
+Section CB 35 also confirms that this is assessable income of the partner: